constellation-app/constellation/CoreTableView/README.md

 It is sorted based on the current sort settings.
 There is a comparator in the utilities package that details the sort logic.

-### Selected Only Selected Rows

-When in selected only mode the tables selection is independent of the selection in the graph.
-As a means of tracking what rows are currently selected in the graph the reference maintains a list of selected rows.
-When the table is NOT in selected only mode this list is empty and irrelevant.

-The reason that this is maintained is due to pagination.
-The table view will only contain a record of selected rows for that page.
-Not all selected rows across multiple pages.

-### Column Index

-This is the current list of columns displayed in the table.
-It is a list of `Column` objects.
-Using the properties of the `Column` object you can go from a table column to a graph element and vice versa.
-The `Column` object has the following properties.

-* `attributeNamePrefix`: This is the prefix added to the column name.
-It will be one of ".source", ".destination", ".transaction".
-See the [Element Type Button](#element-type) section for more information.
-* `attribute`: This is the graph element attribute.
-It links the column back to the source in the graph.
-* `tableColumn`: This is the actual JavaFX column that is being displayed in the table.

-### Pagination

-The `Pagination` object is part of JavaFX and is attached to the table.
-The table uses it, to determine what to display when the user triggers a new page load.
-The `Pagination` object has a page factory (`TableViewPageFactory`) that generates the new rows each time the user changes pages.

 ---